-The Ottawa Seed Library
+Ottawa Seed Library (OSL)

-Like regular libraries, Seed Libraries are places where community members can “borrow” seeds!
-Before planting your garden residents can come access seeds through the Ottawa Seed Library free of charge!
-All that we ask is that participants return the seeds at the end of the season so future participants are able to continue participating!
+The Ottawa Seed Library program is like a regular library but for borrowing seed.
+Seed libraries are places where community members can “borrow” seeds!
+Garden residents can access seeds through the Ottawa Seed Library free of charge.
+All that we ask is that community members save seeds and “return” the seeds at the end of the season to replenish the library, so future participants are able to continue participating!

-Workshops pertaining to improve seed saving skills will be offered periodically to ensure that all participants are well supported to produce seeds from their crops.
+The Ottawa Seed Library is intended for beginner seed savers, home gardeners, and community gardeners primarily.
+Workshops pertaining to improving seed saving skills will be offered periodically to ensure that all participants are well supported to produce seeds from their crops.

 Varieties in the Seed Library

-Click here for a list describing the http://justfood.ca/wp-content/uploads/2017/09/Ottawa-Seed-Library.pdf
+Click here for a list describing the varieties in the seed library.

 These guides will help you with saving seeds for specific varieties.
 There are many great resources out there.
 The most accessible guide at this time is How to Save your own Seeds form Seeds of Diversity.
 Our guides are derived from their resources – if you would like the guide itself you can purchase it at the Seeds of Diversity website here.

-This program would not be possible without the generous support of;
+This program would not be possible without the generous support of:

-Ottawa Public Library & Your Credit Union
+Ottawa Public Library

 Thank you for your support!